TheDukeofErl/NoiseTorch/README.md

 [stars-shield]: https://img.shields.io/github/stars/noisetorch/NoiseTorch?maxAge=2592000
 [stars-url]: https://github.com/noisetorch/NoiseTorch/stargazers/

-Yet another noise tool, or yant, is an easy to use open source application for Linux with PulseAudio or PipeWire.
+Yet another noise tool, or yant, is an easy to use open source application for Linux with PipeWire.
 A fork from NoiseTorch/NoiseTorch-ng, it creates a virtual microphone that suppresses noise in any application using [RNNoise](https://github.com/xiph/rnnoise).
 Use whichever conferencing or VOIP application you like and simply select the filtered Virtual Microphone as input to torch the sound of your mechanical keyboard, computer fans, trains and the likes.

+PulseAudio support is being dropped when compared to NoiseTorch-ng to allow for distribution via flatpak.

 Don't forget to leave a star ⭐ if this sounds useful to you!